gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 tests.
 Eventually tests exist to make the life of developers easier.
 When tests do not increase productivity, confidence and code quality, they failed their purpose.
-Chasing a 100% code coverage is also nonsense as long developers feel confident about their code base and major refactorings are done regularly.
-Always scrutinize your current testing strategy, maybe there is room for improvement.
+Chasing a 100% code coverage is also nonsense.
+As long developers feel confident about their code base and major refactorings are done regularly everything is fine.